istio/istio.io/content/docs/tasks/security/authn-policy/index.md

     - /docs/tasks/security/istio-auth.html
 ---

-This guide covers the primary activities you might need to perform when enabling, configuring, and using Istio authentication policies.
+This task covers the primary activities you might need to perform when enabling, configuring, and using Istio authentication policies.
 Find out more about the underlying concepts in the [authentication overview](/docs/concepts/security/#authentication).

 ## Before you begin